lijqhs/bonjour/content/posts/assimil/assimil-23-2023-06-14-jinvestis-pour-lavenir.md

 Second-group verbs ending in *-ir* are characterised by their present participle, which ends in ***-issant***

-- finir -> finissant
+- finir ➡ finissant
-- applaudir -> applaudissant
+- applaudir ➡ applaudissant
-- réussir -> réussissant
+- réussir ➡ réussissant
+- saisir ➡ saisissant
+- investir ➡ investissant

 *Il choisit tous les numéros **finissant** par huit.* He chooses all the numbers finishing in eight.

+### other words ending with *-ir* in the lesson

+- servir ➡ servant
+- venir ➡ venant
+- voir ➡ voyant

 ## Vocabulaire